tanyo777/jest-unit-testing/integration-testing.md

 Integrations tests should not use mocks but if there is a external service that cannot be tested you could mock it.

 Integration Test ---> Register Route ---> Insert into database (register service)

+# Integration tests on dev/test

+To test an application for dev and test we should set env variables and to which database the application should connect (dev db/test db) and execute the integration tests.

+# Environments

+- Dev Environment
+  Used by the developers to create new features.
+  Tests, Lints and build should pass on the pipeline.

+- Test Environment
+  It's mostly used by the QA'a to test the application end to end.

+- Stage/Staging Environment
+  The application is tested and deployed to the stage environment where it can be used for UAT.

+- Production Environment
+  Used by customers.